lukasroegner/homebridge-dyson-pure-cool/README.md

 **isSingleSensorAccessoryModeEnabled**: If set to `true`, all sensors are exposed to HomeKit in a single accessory instead of multiple accessories.
 Only has an effect if the previous settings for enabling sensors are set to `true`.
 Defaults to `false`.

 **isSingleAccessoryModeEnabled**: If set to `true`, all services are exposed to HomeKit in a single accessory instead of multiple accessories.
 If set to `true`, the single sensor accessory mode has no effect.
 Use this mode if you are using a third-party HomeKit app and want all services grouped into a single accessory.
 Defaults to `false`.

+**isFullRangeHumidity**: Only for PH01.
+If set to `true`, the range of the target humidity control will be from 0% to 100% instead of translating it to the allowed range (30% to 70%) of the Dyson.
+Defaults to `false`.

 **updateInterval** (optional): The interval (in milliseconds) at which updates of the sensors are requested from the Dyson devices.
 Defaults to 60 seconds.